One-World-By-Night/bylaw_clause_manager/bylaw-clause-manager/readme.txt

 === 1.
 Custom Post Type: `bylaw_clause` ===

-Each bylaw clause is a WordPress post with structured ACF fields:
+Each bylaw clause is a WordPress post with structured fields:
 - **Section ID** (`3`)
 - **Post Title** (recommended: use a machine-readable version of the Section ID, e.g., `2_g_i_3`)
 - **Content** (rich text body of the clause)